 - Automated workflows - tired of schlepping your contract to multiple reviewers in multiple locations around campus?
 Just make sure you answer all the questions accurately, and the contract will be routed automatically to required reviewers.

 - Email Notifications - different types of contracts require different types of reviewers.
 As part of the automated workflow process, required reviewers will receive notifications via email that a contract requires their review and approval.
-That email will contain all the information input by the person who initiated the contract(s) to the contract documents.
+With just a click, the reviewer will find all the information about the contract necessary to appropriately assess whether to approve or deny, including, of course, the contract documents.

 - Real-time Data - haven't received your contract and don't know what's holding it up.
 Call us and we'll let you know exactly where the contract is in the approval process.

-Even with this new and improved methodology, contracts will still need time to get approved (particularly if the contract needs to be edited by the OGC and the proposed changes approved by the contractor); nevertheless, the contract approval cycle should prove to be shorter in duration and much more efficient, allowing all of us to devote time and energy to other endeavors.
+Even with this new and improved methodology, contracts will still need time to get approved (particularly if the contract needs to be edited by OLAEC and the proposed changes approved by the contractor); nevertheless, the contract approval cycle should prove to be shorter in duration and much more efficient, allowing all of us to devote time and energy to other endeavors.

-For general questions about the contract approval and routing process, please refer to the Contract Approval Policy which can be found on the OGC's home page.
+For general questions about the contract approval and routing process, please refer to the Contract Approval Policy which can be found on OLAEC's home page.
 It contains all the details that govern the contract approval process, such as what constitutes a contract, who is authorized to sign a contract, which departments must review contracts, and why Georgia law prohibits certain provisions from being included in contracts executed on the university's behalf.